The groups $G$ satisfying a functional equation $f(xk) = xf(x)$ for some $k \in G$: Many -groups are -groups

 In this section, we show that many classes of $p$-groups are $J$-groups.
 The next four subsections consider $p$-groups $G$ with (1) $p$ large, (2) $c$ small, (3) $G$ ``powerful'', and (4) $G$ ``power-closed''.
 Nevertheless, the question of whether all $p$-groups with $p>2$ are $J$-groups (\emph{cf.} Question~\ref{Conj}) remains open.

 We know that a $p$-group $G$ is a $J$-group if $\exp(\Z(G))=\exp(G)$ by Lemma \ref{L-sameexp}(b).

 A natural place to look for a counter-example, in view of our results below, would be $3$-groups of nilpotency class at least $7$ that are not power-closed.
-Unfortunately the exhaustive lists of small $p$-groups only go to $p^7$ for $p=3,5$, and those have nilpotency class at most $6$, so cannot give any counter-examples.
-We did however check using {\sc Magma}~\cite{Magma} and {\sc GAP}~\cite{GAP} that the $9905$ groups of order dividing $3^7$ and the $35082$ groups of order dividing $5^7$ are indeed $J$-groups (with a big witness).
-A counter-example would be so big that it would be very difficult to check it has no witness.
-Our current methods do not allow us to prove that a $3$-group of nilpotency class $7$ is a $J$-group.
+We used {\sc Magma}~\cite{Magma} and {\sc GAP}~\cite{GAP} to check that the $9905$ groups of order dividing $3^7$ and the $35082$ groups of order dividing $5^7$ are indeed $J$-groups and each has a big witness, that is $\W(G)\cap\B(G)\ne\emptyset$.
+We also used the {\sc Magma} programs~\cite{G} to check that the $1396077$ groups of order $3^8$ are $J$-groups.
+The theorems in this section and Remark~\ref{re:c=7} suggest that a counter-example to Question~\ref{Conj} may be so big that it would be very difficult to check it has no witnesses.